stackery/php-lambda-layer/README.md

 Ever wanted to run PHP websites in AWS Lambda?
 It's your lucky day!
 This Lambda Runtime Layer runs the [PHP 7.1 webserver](http://php.net/manual/en/features.commandline.webserver.php) in response to [AWS API Gateway](https://aws.amazon.com/api-gateway/) requests.

-**:warning: This is an experimental AWS Lambda Runtime Layer.
-It should not be used for production services.
-Please read the disclaimer at the bottom of this readme before using!**

 ## Current Layer Version ARN
 When creating/updating a Lambda function you must specify  a specific version of the layer.
 This readme will be kept up to date with the latest version available.
 The latest available Lambda Layer Version ARN is: